-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 About 8,800 people are in refugee shelters, says Governor Roselló in a news conference.
 He also tells reporters that 36 percent of Puerto Ricans have regained cell service.

-The federal government will boost the number of regional supply distribution centers from 11 to “25 or more,” he also says.
+The federal government will boost the number of regional supply-distribution centers from 11 to “25 or more,” he also says.

 President Trump continues tweeting about the success of the recovery effort.
 “We have done a great job with the almost impossible situation in Puerto Rico.
 Outside of the Fake News or politically motivated ingrates, people are now starting to recognize the amazing work that has been done by FEMA and our great Military,” he says in two posts.